You Do not Have to Walk Alone!

 The Matador Patrol is a student-operated public service organization under the guidance of the Department of Police Services.
-Matador Patrol members provide free personal safety escorts for students, faculty ,staff and visitors on campus from Monday-Thursday from dusk to 11:00 p.m. during the Fall & Spring semesters.
+Matador Patrol members provide free personal safety escorts for students, faculty, staff, and visitors on campus.

-Matador Patrol members wear easily recognizable uniforms that are red, white and black in color-don't be alarmed if you find a Matador Patrol member asking you if you'd like to be escorted to your next destination!
-Matador Patrol members are community service assistants who are proactive, energetic, and have the best of intentions of ensuring CSUN maintains that reputation as a safe academic community.
+Matador Patrol members wear easily recognizable uniforms that are red, white and black in color-do not be alarmed if you find a Matador Patrol member asking you if you would like to be escorted to your next destination!
+Matador Patrol members are community service assistants who are proactive, energetic and have the best of intentions of ensuring CSUN maintains that reputation as a safe academic community.

 Call Us For a Safety Escort

 We provide free personal safety escorts for students, faculty ,staff, and visitors from Monday-Thursday from dusk to 11:00 p.m. during the Fall and Spring semesters.
 You can request a safety escort by calling 818-677-5042 or 5048, from a campus phone extension 5042 or 5048.

 NOTE: A police officer is available after 11:00 p.m. all other times when the Matador Patrol is not on duty.

 When requesting a Matador Patrol escort, please provide the dispatcher with the following four pieces of information: